God's down payment to us

 In looking ahead to this new year, we should accept the assurance of God's inexhaustible power and welcome the strength He makes available to us.
 Christ offers everything we need to obey His commands and to live holy, Spirit-filled, world-changing lives.
 That kind of life must be lived by the power of His Spirit -- or it cannot be lived at all.

-Christ promises to fill all who are part of His Church to overflowing with His presence and power.
+Christ promises to overflow all who are a part of His Church with His presence and power.
 However, too often, we have failed to make ourselves available to Him.
-Instead of becoming mountain-movers and instruments of God at work, we have been content to kick pebbles into the gutter.
+Sadly, instead of becoming mountain movers and instruments of God at work, we have been content to kick pebbles into the gutter.

 Materialism would say, "Gorge yourself on the things of this world.
 Grab all you can."
 In contrast to that, God's challenge is clear: "Live the great adventure for which you were created."